 The Civil Engineering major provides a broad introduction to the scientific principles and engineering techniques necessary for an understanding of the fundamental problems tackled by civil engineers.
-In Academic Term 6, students may select the Offshore Oil and Gas option (OOGE).

 Computer Engineering is the design and analysis of computer systems applied to the solution of practical problems.
 It encompasses both hardware and software design in applications ranging from telecommunications and information systems to process control and avionics.
 Computer Engineering students learn the mathematics of discrete and continuous systems, the design of digital machines such as processors and memories, the fundamentals of software design, and the principles used in communications systems such as telephone networks and the Internet.